Skip to content

 Flamagas India Pvt.
 Ltd. Address: 121/2C, Mambakkam Post, Mambakkam, Vandalur, Tamil Nadu - 600...

 On March 14, 2026, Flamagas India Pvt.
 Ltd. appeared on the LockBit 5 ransomware group's leak site.
 The Indian subsidiary of the Spanish lighter and gas-refill manufacturer had its internal files exfiltrated following a ransomware attack.
-While the exact number of people whose personal information was exposed remains unknown, anyone whose data was stored in the company's systems — customers, employees, suppliers, or business partners — may now be at risk.
+While the exact number of people whose personal information may have been exposed remains unknown, anyone whose data was stored in the company's systems — customers, employees, suppliers, or business partners — may now be at risk.

 Public reporting indicates that LockBit 5 posted a notice claiming to have stolen internal documents from Flamagas India.
 The company's address listed in the leak is 121/2C, Mambakkam Post, Mambakkam, Vandalur, Tamil Nadu.
 Available reporting describes the exposed material as internal files, though the precise volume and full list of data types have not been independently verified.
 No deadline for ransom payment was detailed in the initial public posting.